Gowtham-123/bootstrap-capstone-project/README.md

-# Bootstrap-Capstone-Project
+Description

-This is a website named TINDOG which is like tinder for dogs
+This is a website named TINDOG which is like tinder for dogs.

+Technologies Used
+•	HTML
+•	CSS
+•	Bootstrap